treefrogframework/treefrog-framework/docs/en/user-guide/controller/url-routing.md

 ```

 Let's look at customizing the routing rules.<br>
 The routing definition is written in the *config/routes.cfg* file.
 For each entry, the directives, path and an action are written side by side on a single line.
-The directive is to select *match*, *get*, or *post*.
+The directive is to select *match*, *get*, *post*, *put* or *delete*.
 In addition, a line that begins with '#' is considered to be a comment line.

 Here's an example:

 ```
- match  "/index"  "Merge#index"
+ match  /index  Merge.index
 ```

 In this case, if the browser requests '/index' either by POST method or GET method, the controller will respond with the *index* action of the *Merge* controller.